GRH-BCI/svcca/README.md

   complex support in PyTorch
 * For real-valued data (the usual case), this does run faster on the GPU, with an increasing advantage with increasing matrix sizes.
-However, the speedup for realistic cases will be closer to 2x
+However, the speedup for realistic cases will be closer to 2x for CuPy and 3x for PyTorch compared to the Numpy version with MKL

 Original README below.
 ---